Valac-Design/Hide-It/README.md

 1. Open the Obsidian **Settings** menu.
 2. Navigate to **Community Plugins** and ensure the plugin is enabled.
 3. Enjoy a cleaner workspace with hidden tabs!

+  Optional: In the Settings, locate the "Community Plugins" category, beneath should be "Hide It!", click to find the anmation toggle setting!

 ---